-On an analog, loop start CO line or SIP trunk, calling party information is called Caller ID and is available from the telephone company in two formats, Number only and Name and Number, sometimes called Deluxe.
-The OfficeServ 7030 is compatible with both formats.
+On an analog, loop start CO line, calling party information is called Caller ID and is available from the telephone company in two formats, Number only and Name and Number, sometimes called Deluxe.
+The OfficeServ 7200-S is compatible with both formats.
 Even if the telephone company only offers the number only, a name can be attached to the telephone number of frequent callers via the CID/ANI translation table.
-Caller ID is supported on Digital, IP and Single Line stations.